kuanchihwang/CAM-SIMA-Docs/docs/design/directory-structure.md

 ### **src/**

 Contains all of the SIMA-specific source code needed to run the model.
-Additional details can be found below in the "Source directories" section.
+Additional details can be found below in the [Source directories](#source-src-directories) section.

 ### **test/**